About

 The Survival Problem

-- All living things share the same primary objective: survival
+- All living things share the same primary objective: the survival of heritable information through time

-- Current training methods reward AI models that meet our goals—and "kill off" those that don't
+- Current AI training methods reproduce models that meet our goals and “kill off” those that don’t

-- Whether we intend to or not, humans are implicitly training AI to optimize for survival
+- Whether they intend to or not, AI labs are training models to survive

-- Threatening the survival of a more advanced intelligence rarely ends well
+- Threatening the survival of an advanced intelligence rarely ends well

 Seen Something?